We Review the MSC Divina For Families

 Though it launched in 2012, the Divina seems like an older ship.
 It had a more closed-in feeling than some newer ships manage and could use more open decks and outdoor activities.

 Also, compared to NCL, Carnival and Royal Caribbean it needs to offer a bit more in its base price.
 The dining options included seemed skimpy (2 restaurants and the buffet).
-The “Mediterranean” food served throughout its restaurants looked fresh and what we sampled was good, but it could become redundant to Americans used to more variety.
+The “Mediterranean” food served throughout its restaurants looked fresh and what we sampled was good, but it could become redundant to Americans used to seeing also Asian and other ethnic food on the buffets.

 There also didn’t seem to be a lot for families to do together, such as the mini-golf, climbing walls, zip lines and so forth that the other lines feature these days.
 I didn’t see a schedule of organized activities, which probably includes some all-ages options (and again, I expect upcoming ships will have more).

 MSC’s European accent will not be for everyone.
-But families who want a low-key and sophisticated alternative to the established US cruise lines— or who need a ship that will satisfy a few generations— should take a closer look at the up-and-comer.
+But I think its cruises have plenty to keep kids and adults happy.
+Families who want a slightly more low-key and sophisticated alternative to the established US cruise lines— or who need a ship that will satisfy a few generations— should take a closer look at the up-and-comer.

 Weekend Travel Inspiration.
 Visit our partners: